AnthonyAkentiev/jobs/openings/exec_assistant.md

 ## Ops/Executive Assistant opening at Aragon

+We are seeking an exceptional Executive Assistant responsible for building and maintaining internal processes, calendar management, coordinating team offsites and other day to day tasks.

 ### Responsabilities

 - Maintain calendar and schedule for the Project Lead, Tech Lead and other team members.
 Schedule internal and external meetings